Backpack coolers are great for transporting beverages and food to the beach. Photo: Rebecca Parsons

 Cons: Heavy, zipper is a little hard to operate

-The RTIC Backpack Cooler is a hefty cooler with lots of perks.
-For a backpack, it’s definitely on the large size, but it’s able to hold 30 cans with ice, which is more than any of the other options on our list.
-It’s also incredibly durable and feels almost like a cross between a hard and a soft cooler.
+The RTIC Backpack Cooler is a hefty cooler with perks to spare.
+For a backpack, it’s definitely on the large size, but it can hold 24 cans with ice.
+It’s durable and feels almost like a cross between a hard and a soft cooler.

-One of the coolest features of the RTIC Backpack Cooler is that it floats.
-It’s perfect for lake days, beach days, boat days, and all things involving water.
-It also features a super durable zipper that does its due diligence keeping drinks cold and preventing leaks, but takes a little work to get open.
+One of the neatest features of the RTIC Backpack Cooler is that it floats.
+It’s perfect for lake days, beach days, boat days, and everything involving water.
+It also features a super durable zipper that does a fine job keeping drinks cold and preventing leaks, but it takes a little work to get open.

-This backpack is the heaviest of all the ones we tested, but it has padded backpack straps, a waist strap, handles, and a removable shoulder strap to aid in transport.
-Additionally, this cooler features bungee ties on the front for securing extras, which we appreciated.
+This backpack is a bit heavy, but it has padded backpack straps, a waist strap, handles, and a removable shoulder strap to aid in transport.
+Additionally, this cooler features elastic webbing on the front for securing extras, which we appreciated.

 Check Price on RTIC Check Price on Amazon